Why is slaughter such a big issue?

 The Canadian Meat Inspection Act requires that animals used for food be handled so that they do not experience “avoidable distress or avoidable pain”.
 The Canadian Food Inspection Agency is in charge of enforcing this law.
 The term “avoidable” can be subjective and is up to the judgment of authorities at the slaughter facility.

-Review our submission to government
+Review our submission to government and the consultation outcomes

 The provincial Select Standing Committee on Agriculture, Fish and Food requested submissions of suggestions to modify policies around local meat production in B.C., received by June 15, 2018.
 Review the BC SPCA submission (PDF).
+The Select Standing Committee produced a ‘what we heard’ report on October 1 with 21 recommendations for government action.
+Review these recommendations.

 Concerned about slaughter practices and other farm animal suffering?